You'll need the following equipment to enjoy Freeview:

 If you bought your TV after 2010, it will already have Freeview built into it.
 All you need to do is connect to a working aerial to watch live TV.

-If you have a Freeview HD TV, you can enjoy up to 15 HD channels.
-And if you want to be able to pause, rewind and record live TV, you can upgrade to a Freeview HD or Freeview Play recorder – visit our Freeview products page to see the range available.
+If you have a Freeview Play TV, you can enjoy HD channels.
+And if you want to be able to pause, rewind and record live TV, you can upgrade to a Freeview play or Freeview Play recorder – visit our Freeview products page to see the range available.

 And if you opt for a Freeview Play device you can get the benefits of live TV and access to catch-up and on-demand content all in one place.